Prasenjit Barman

-Career
+Political career

 Barman was politically active in the Indian National Congress.
-He was twice a member of the West Bengal Legislative Assembly; representing the Cooch Behar West constituency 1967–1968 and 1969–1970.
+He was twice a member of the West Bengal Legislative Assembly, representing the Cooch Behar West constituency between 1967–1968 and 1969–1970.
 For the 1971 election, the Congress Party fielded Rajani Das as their candidate for Cooch Behar West instead.

 Barman was a member of the Rajya Sabha, the upper house of the parliament of India, between 3 April 1976, and 2 April 1982, as a Congress Party parliamentarian representing West Bengal.
 Barman later joined the Trinamool Congress.
 The Trinamool Congress fielded Barman as its candidate for the Cooch Behar Uttar seat in the 2011 West Bengal Legislative Assembly election - he finished in second place with 82,628 votes (43.94%).

 Barman was active in socio-cultural issues of the Rajbanshi people for many years.
 He was the president of the Cooch Behar Kshatriya Samiti for an extended period.
 He would often contribute with articles to different publications, relating to socio-cultural issues of the Rajbanshi people.
-In Cooch Behar he was recognized for his efforts as a Rajya Sabha member which led to the restoration of the Cooch Behar royal palace.
+In Cooch Behar, he was recognized for his efforts as a Rajya Sabha member which led to the restoration of the Cooch Behar royal palace.
 He was a member of Cooch Behar Debuttor Trust and Cooch Behar Heritage Committee.
 When the Mamata Banerjee government instituted the Rajbanshi Bhasa Academy, a state institution promoting Rajbanshi language, Barman was appointed as its chairman.

+Personal life

 He was born on 1 October 1934, as the son of Chandra Mohan Barman.
 He studied Law and obtained Bachelor of Arts and Bachelor of Laws degrees.
 As a lawyer, he practised law in Cooch Behar Court.
 He was married to Radharai Barman.
 The couple had four sons and two daughters, and lived at Debibari in Cooch Behar.
 Prasenjit Barman died at the Maharaja Jitendra Narayan Medical College and Hospital in Cooch Behar on 22 December 2021, having been admitted to the hospital a few days earlier.